tiffaphm/q-dot/API-DOCUMENTATION.md

 Successful Request:

 {
-    "customer": {
-        "id": 3,
-        //returns an unique integer, represents customer in database "name": "Eugene",
+    "name": "Eugene",
     //returns a string, represents name of customer "mobile": "(975) 097-8967",
     //returns a string, represents mobile number of customer "email": "eugene@gmail.com",
-        //returns a string, represents email address of customer "createdAt": "2017-10-03T19:01:10.724Z",
+    //returns a string, represents email address of customer "queueId": 3,
-        //returns a date string, represents date that customer info was created in database "updatedAt": "2017-10-03T19:01:10.724Z"
-        //returns a date string, represents date that customer info was update in database },
-    "position": 2,
-    //returns an integer, represents the queue number that was given to the customer "size": 4,
+    //returns an unique integer, represents queue id "size": 4,
-    //returns an integer, represents the group size of the customer's reservation "groups_in_front_count": 1,
+    //returns an integer, represents the group size of the customer's reservation "position": 2,
+    //returns an integer, represents the queue number that was given to the customer "queueInFrontCount": 1,
-    //returns an integer, represents the number of customers in front of this customer "groups_in_front_details": [
+    //returns an integer, represents the number of customers in front of this customer "queueInFrontList": [
-        {
+    //returns an array, represents details of all the customers in front of this customer {
             "id": 1,
             //returns an unique integer, represents the queue id